-When reaching out to potential employers in NZ you want to make sure you stand out as much as possible!
+When reaching out to potential employers in NZ you want to make sure you create the perfect C.V kiwi style.
+It needs to stand out as much as possible!
 You may also want to make them aware that you are in the country to stay and that you are actually psychically in NZ!

 I am not going to point out how to draft up a C.V as I am sure you all know how (but if you want some formal tips check out the link at the bottom of this article), but I will point some key points that will stop your C.V being filed away in 3.2 seconds into the recycling bin!